parkpow/platerec-documentation/source/index.html.md

 Returns the same parameters as the [recognition API](#read-number-plates-from-an-image).
 In addition to that, it returns the **number of calls** used.

-#Webhooks
+#WebHooks

-> Example of post payload
+> Example of POST payload

 ```json
 {